Topics Map > Instructional Technology > Multimedia Content

 Elements of Instructor Response Videos

-An instructor response video is usually a fairly informal communication.
+An instructor response video is usually a reasonably informal communication.
 It is probably unscripted and may be recorded spontaneously or with little notice.
-Sometimes, these videos are sparked by a comment a student makes in a discussion post, from a series of questions you receive, or from a question during a synchronous discussion that was off-topic or required more time than you had to devote to it.
-You may scratch a note to follow up on this topic when you get a moment.
+Sometimes, these videos are sparked by a student's comment in a discussion post, from a series of questions you receive, or from a question during a synchronous discussion that was off-topic or required more time than you had to devote.
+You may scratch a note to follow up on this topic when possible.
 These are perfect opportunities to create a quick instructor response video.
 In most cases, it will take you less time and increase your social presence much more than a written announcement or discussion post.

 Example: Instructional Response Video

 Tools You Can Use

 The recommended tool for creating these kinds of videos is Kaltura WebCam Recording.
-This can be found on under Apps or More External Tools on the Canvas toolbar.
+This can be found under Apps or More External Tools on the Canvas toolbar.

 Show Screen Shot

-The Kaltura WebCam Recording tool records both audio and video that can be embedded into your course content.
-These files are added to your Kaltura MediaSpace account and the tool provides some additional controls for content playback, display, and captioning that are not available in the other tool.
+The Kaltura WebCam Recording tool records audio and video that can be embedded into your course content.
+These files are added to your Kaltura MediaSpace account and the tool provides additional controls for content playback, display, and captioning that are not available in the other tool.